mauricioabreu/video_samples/DESIGN.md

 Extracting resources from video can be done in a multiple ways when using a programming language, but for this project we choose to rely on OS processes.
 We can build a ffmpeg command line, run it in background and maintain a list of video titles being processed.
 Extracting thumbnails from live video, for example, is a long running process - we need to apply some kind of healthcheck mechanism to ensure the resources are being extracted.

+We don't want multiples ffmpeg processes running for the same feature and video.
+To avoid this behavior, we generate a unique ID composed by the video name and the feature.

 ### Collector

 A collector is responsible for collecting the files generated from ffmpeg.
 When writing the file to disk,